有機ELの世界に

 In 2007, a domestic manufacturer released the world's first 11-inch OLED TV, using Idemitsu Kosan's blue OLED materials.

 "I was really happy when a product using a material I developed was released into the world.
-Electronic materials and pharmaceuticals are effective with just one material, but it is only one that survives among an overwhelming number of competitors.
-It is one of the chosen ones.
+Electronic materials and pharmaceuticals are effective with one material, but it is one that survives through tremendous magnification.
+It is the chosen one.
 Therefore, I thought it would be a source of pride for my family to have it adopted in a product, and I even took my son to an exhibition."

 グローバルに展開する